TuxedoCat619/wealth-creation-guides/wealth-books-list.md

 # Wealth Books List

+A core collection of books to anchor ongoing discussions and projects on wealth creation, personal growth, and financial success.

 1. The Power of Your Subconscious Mind – Joseph Murphy
 2. Think and Grow Rich – Napoleon Hill
 3. The Richest Man in Babylon – George S. Clason
-4. As a Man Thinketh – James Allen
+4. Mind is the Master – James Allen (Complete works)
 5. The Master Key System – Charles F. Haanel
 6. Psycho-Cybernetics – Maxwell Maltz
 7. The Science of Getting Rich – Wallace D. Wattles